Rowen: Adaptive Retrieval-Augmented Generation for Hallucination Mitigation in LLMs: Experimental Setup

 \subsection{Implementation Details}

-In our experiments, we validate \texttt{Rowen} using the ChatGPT language model.
-We re-implement all baselines, except Self-RAG, using ChatGPT to ensure a fair comparison.
+\paragraph{LLMs} In our experiments, we validate \texttt{Rowen} using the GPT-3.5 language model, specifically the \texttt{gpt-3.5-turbo-0613} version\footnote{\url{https://api.openai.com/v1/chat/completions}}.
+We re-implement all baselines, except Self-RAG, using GPT-3.5 to ensure a fair comparison.
 For semantic perturbations, we configure the temperature to 1.0 to generate diverse perturbed expressions.
 Otherwise, the temperature is set to 0.0 to obtain high-quality deterministic outputs.
 Considering the diversity of expressions and the latency in generating perturbations, we produce $k=6$ semantically equivalent questions.
-For the cross-language detection module, English serves as the source language while Chinese is employed as the target language.
-For the cross-model detection module, we adopt \texttt{Qwen-Max-0428}\footnote{\url{https://qwenlm.github.io/blog/qwen-max-0428}}, a large instruction-tuned model for chat service, as the verifier LM.
-Following ~\newcite{DBLP:journals/corr/abs-2307-13528}, we utilize the Google Search API offered by Serper\footnote{\url{https://serper.dev/}} to search the top pages and extract the most pertinent search snippets from the API's response.
-We also conduct extensive experiments to study the impact of various hyper-parameters in Appendix~\ref{sec:hyperparameter}.
+For the cross-language detection module, English serves as the source language while Chinese is employed as the target language\footnote{We study the impact of the choice of target language in \S~\ref{sec:language_pair} Table~\ref{tab:language}.}.
+This decision is made considering the substantial cultural disparities between the two languages, which can enhance the model's capability to detect semantic inconsistencies when responding to identical questions.
+For the cross-model detection module, we adopt \texttt{Qwen-Max-0428}\footnote{\url{https://qwenlm.github.io/blog/qwen-max-0428}}, a large instruction-tuned model for chat service, as the verifier LM\footnote{We also study the impact of the choice of verifier LM in \S~\ref{sec:verifier_lm} Table~\ref{tab:model}.}.
+We execute all experiments on 8 NVIDIA A800 80G GPUs.

+\paragraph{Retrieval Module} Following ~\citet{DBLP:journals/corr/abs-2307-13528}, we utilize the Google Search API offered by Serper\footnote{\url{https://serper.dev/}} to search the top pages and extract the most pertinent search snippets from the API's response.
+Subsequently, we parse the response to acquire various types of snippets, including answer boxes, knowledge graphs, and organic search results.